 1. Each region shall be authorized to establish a regional representative.
 This person shall be ratified by the Regional Board.

-2. Each of the regional divisions shall elect four members from their region during their Regional Conference to serve on the National Board for a two year term.
+2. Each of the regional divisions shall elect four members from their region during their Regional Conference to serve on the National Board for a four year term.
 They shall take office immediately following the Regional Conference at which they were elected.
 They shall hold office until their successor is elected and takes office.

 B. The duties of the National Board shall include the specific responsibilities delegated to it by the Executive Board.

 C. Members of the National Board shall represent The Fellowship in their particular area, and shall recommend ministers, churches, organizations, and ministries from their area for membership in The Fellowship.
 Whenever possible, they shall, at their convenience, attend the Executive Board Meetings in advisory capacity.
 They should seek to keep The Fellowship informed of events and activities in their area.

 A When the activities of The Fellowship outside the USA make it desirable, the Executive Board may create an International Board, subject to an annual review, to direct those activities.